 Through this curriculum design, students will be given the opportunity to facilitate their learning through active, engaging projects as well as experiences that will prove to be meaningful and relevant to their own individual lives as well as provide them with the ability to easily adapt within a society.
-Not only will students learn about the atmosphere and its properties, but they will also learn about its weather-related changes, and the dangerous affects of contamination and pollution in our environment (Ohio Department of Education, 2011).
 This will help our students grow into responsible and environmentally conscious citizens in the future.